Given COVID-19, will Secondhand Sunday still be happening?

 How does Secondhand Sunday work?

-Once your items are on the curb, that's the big job done!
+The last Sunday of April and September, you simply place any unwanted but still usable items in front of your home by 9am.
+Please share information about the event with your neighbours and friends so that they participate as well.
+Once your items are on your property, that's the big job done!
 You're welcome to take a walk through the area and see what else is out there - maybe you'll meet some of your neighbours or even find some new-to-you treasures.

 Does Secondhand Sunday partner with any local charitable organizations?